Youngstown State University Housing Contract

 The Resident agrees to pay charges when assessed for Room damages or special housekeeping or maintenance services necessary due to misuse or abuse of the Room, furnishings or residence hall caused by the Resident, guests of the Resident, or other individuals in the Room or residence hall with the Resident’s consent.
 The Resident agrees to use Common Areas and other areas of the residence hall in a careful and proper manner, to cooperate in the common protection of property, and to advise the University of any deteriorated or hazardous conditions so timely repairs can be made.
 The Resident agrees to pay charges when assessed for Common Area damages or special housekeeping or maintenance services necessary due to misuse or abuse of Common Areas or equipment caused by the Resident, guests of the Resident or other individuals in the residence hall with the Resident’s consent.
 The Resident agrees to pay a pro rata share of any damages to the Common Areas and its furnishings, fixtures, walls, ceilings, floors, carpets, and doors unless the party solely responsible for such damages can be reasonably ascertained.
 All repairs must be made by the University.

-13. Meal Plan.
+12. Meal Plan.
 If the Resident is assigned to Cafaro, Kilcawley, Lyden or Wick House, then the Resident is required to participate in the University meal plan.
 Exceptions will not be made for food allergies.
 If the Resident has documented food allergies, special accommodations will be made through YSU Dining Services by Chartwells, and a personal consultation could be arranged for the Resident.
 If the Resident is assigned to Weller House, an optional meal plan may be purchased for an additional fee.
-If the Resident is permitted to leave University Housing once a semester has begun, housing fees (including room and board) will be prorated for that semester based on the amount of time the Resident has had an active housing assignment and meal points (if applicable) are prorated on a weekly basis.
+If the Resident is permitted to leave University Housing once a semester has begun, housing fees (including room and board) will be prorated for that semester based on the Housing Refund Schedule.
 Unused meal points are not refunded.
-In addition, if the Resident has exceeded the weekly allotment of meal points (if applicable), the Resident will be charged for the total amount that exceeds the weekly allotment.
 The meal plan is provided as part of an active housing assignment.
 If the Resident no longer has an active housing assignment or has been removed for disciplinary reasons, the meal plan will be terminated.
 Note: LIMITED SERVICE IS PROVIDED ON DAYS WHEN THE UNIVERSITY IS OFFICIALLY CLOSED.

 Being charged with, a plea of guilty to, a finding of guilty by a referee, jury or court of, or conviction of, any of the following may disqualify the Resident from residing on campus: